fnatvig/XSTL/README.md

 # XSTL: Cross-Substation Transfer Learning for Improving Cybersecurity in IEC 61850 Substations

-This repository contains code and experiment scripts for the paper:
+This repository contains code for reproducing the results reported in the paper:

 **"Exploring Cross-Substation Transfer Learning for Improving Cybersecurity in IEC 61850 Substations"** (Submitted to IEEE Access)